wcasse/1stLOOK/README.md

 # 1stLOOK
-Live graph display or interface tracking all available data on deals in hollywood (+ over time).
+Live graph/display tracking all available data on any deals made in Hollywood (+ over time).